simple-acme/simple-acme.github.io/manual/advanced-use/secret-management.md

 In the future the idea is to support more backends like Azure KeyVault and HashiCorp.
 Implementation of a new backend is fairly straightforward for someone with C# experience, it just requires an assembly that implements [ISecretProvider](https://github.com/simple-acme/simple-acme/blob/main/src/main.lib/Services/Interfaces/ISecretService.cs).
 Contributions in this area are most welcome!

+## Unattended use
+You can add or update a secret to the `json` vault by using the command `--vaultstore --vaultkey mykey --vaultsecret *****`.
+Fron that point on the provided secret will be usable as `vault://json/mykey`.